-- auditor is to be appointed by NIE Networks for that purpose and of the nature of the audit to be carried out by that person. - 4.15 In support of the drive for provision of high quality robust submissions, we expect NIE Networks to: - demonstrate that its Board has taken responsibility for and signed-off as assurance of the data and plans submitted for the RP6 price control; - provide reliable, consistent information with appropriate explanations of any changes in numbers or circumstances; - provide any information as requested in the timelines as specified; - be able to demonstrate that all costs are necessary to run an efficient well managed business; and - demonstrate the basis of apportionment of costs shared between group and related parties. - 4.16 We will issue draft RP6 Business Plan Information Requirements by 20 January 2016.
-These will be finalised by 17 February 2016 after a further query process and engagement with the company at working level.
+- 4.27 The above will be finalised by 17 February 2016 after a further period to facilitate a query process and engagement with the company at working level.
 Our query process and logs will adopt a structured and systematic approach to queries between NIE Networks and ourselves.
-Query logs will ensure both parties can properly raise queries with each other, document these, work through areas of misinterpretation of any of our respective submissions (business plan and draft determination, for example) before these are documented within the query log as 'resolved'. - 4.17 In the period before we issue RP6 Business Plan Information Requirements, we shall endeavour to identify at working level, and agree the detail of the spreadsheets and other data returns we shall include, so these align as closely as possible with NIE Networks' own business as usual information. - 4.18 As we shall expect NIE Networks' Business Plan to be aligned to the longer term strategic goals of the electricity sector taking account, as necessary, of network resilience, sustainability and the needs of future customers, we will require information to demonstrate this. - 4.19 The design of our RP6 Business Plan Information Requirements will seek to capture only that data and information necessary to inform our appraisal and assessment of NIE Networks' Business Plan and the determinations we need to make. - 4.20 For the avoidance of doubt, where information is not received in line with the set time limits we will progress our decision making on the basis of the best available information to hand to meet the determination dates we have set down in the timeline.
+Query logs will ensure both parties can properly raise queries with each other and document them.
+Both parties can then work through areas of misinterpretation of any of our respective submissions (business plan and draft determination, for example) before these are documented within the query log as 'resolved'. - 4.28 Before we issue RP6 Business Plan Information Requirements, we shall endeavour to identify at working level, and agree the detail of the spreadsheets and other data returns we shall include, so these align as closely as possible with NIE Networks' own business as usual information. - 4.29 As we shall expect NIE Networks' Business Plan to be aligned to the longer term strategic goals of the electricity sector taking account, as necessary, of network resilience, sustainability and the needs of future customers, we will require information to demonstrate this. - 4.30 The design of our RP6 Business Plan Information Requirements will seek to capture only that data and information necessary to inform our appraisal and assessment of NIE Networks' RP6 Business Plan and the determinations we need to make. - 4.31 For the avoidance of doubt, where information is not received in line with the set time limits we will progress our decision making on the basis of the best available information to hand to meet the determination dates we have set down in the RP6 timetable.